sckimynwa/sckimynwa.github.io/about.md

 layout: page
 title: About Me
 description: This is what I do.
-background: '/img/bg-about.png'
+background: "/img/bg-about.png"
 ---

-## Chain of Thoughts
+## Tree of Thoughts

-I'm a passionate thinker who loves to reflect on my chain of thoughts.
+I'm a passionate thinker who loves to reflect on my tree of thoughts.
 I find great joy in reading books 📚, exploring various genres and expanding my horizons.

 ### 🖥️ Technology & Problem Solving